 Beyond the 7-Day Playbook: Deploying Claude AI Across a Real Organization

-Ruben Hassid's viral guide to setting up Claude for your team is one of the best starting points we've seen.
+Ruben Hassid's viral guide to setting up Claude AI for your team is one of the best starting points we've seen.
 But what happens when your team isn't 10 people in a Notion-native startup — it's 200 people across 7 departments, with a custom ERP, compliance requirements, and floor workers who don't use email?

 The playbook that started a conversation